robcarver17/pysystemtrade/docs/userguide.md

     :param trading_rules: Set of trading rules to use (defaults to set specified in config object)
     :param trading_rules: list or dict of TradingRules, or something that can be parsed to that

+    :param log_level: How much logging to do
+    :type log_level: str

     """

     if data is None: